 of deceased friends.

-To wander was to experience every facet of life: the aroma of honeysuckle, the itchiness of flea bites, a hidden waterfall in the forest, loneliness, meeting a fellow traveler, missing your family, getting on the wrong train, someone offering you a free pass to the museum.
+To wander was to experience every facet of life: the fragrance of honeysuckle, the itchiness of flea bites, a hidden waterfall in the forest, loneliness, meeting a fellow traveler, missing your family, enjoying the breeze, getting lost.
 Joy and discomfort intermingle and boredom occasionally stops by for tea.

 I wandered for a time in Japan when I was young.
 I found myself on a spiritual pilgrimage to explore three sacred mountains: Mt.
 Hiei, Mt.
 Yoshino, and Mt.
 Koya.
 It was an adventure – a time of not knowing where I would sleep the next night.
 I visited Buddhist temples and caught a glimpse of the marathon monks circumambulating Mt.
 Hiei.
 I discovered thick, heavy chains attached to a cliff used by the legendary Yamabushi.
 They would allegedly hang from the chains and chant in order to show their deep religious faith.